 A normal human heart beats 70 to 80 times in 1 minute which means 1,00,000 times a day.
-The heart has 4 chambers- two upper chamber and two lower chambers known as Atria and Ventricles respectively.
+The heart has 4 chambers- two upper chambers and two lower chambers known as Atria and Ventricles respectively.
 The right atrium of the heart gets de-oxygenated blood flow which in turn flows through the pulmonary valve into the pulmonary artery into the lungs.
 The de-oxygenated blood gets purified in the lungs and flows back through the same route to the rest of the body.
-The blood vessels which fed heart are known as coronary arteries.
+The blood vessels which fed the heart are known as coronary arteries.

-Smoking, high cholesterol levels, high blood pressure, lack of exercise, obesity and diabetes are the major causes of the heart disease.
+Smoking, high cholesterol levels, high blood pressure, lack of exercise, obesity and diabetes are the major causes of heart disease.

-A heart attack is a condition which occurs when the supply of blood and oxygen to a particular area of the muscle gets disrupted.
+A heart attack is a condition that occurs when the supply of blood and oxygen to a particular area of the muscle gets disrupted.
 This blockage is the leading cause of arrhythmias (irregular heartbeat) that cause a fatal decline in the pumping function of the heart.

 Atherosclerosis is a medical condition wherein cholesterol along with calcium and blood clot gets deposited in the arteries and creates stiffness.

 Clogged arteries refer to a medical condition wherein the calcium deposits, fats, salt and fibrin accumulate within the walls of the artery.
 The clogged arteries put a person at risk of a heart attack.
 The other treatments available besides Bypass Surgery are Angioplasty and Stent.